In the Classroom

 From Sand to Supercomputers - the Story of the Information Revolution: Offered by the Department of Physics, this seminar focuses on both the materials and technology behind the information revolution and technology's effect on modern life.

 Innovative Liberal ArtsAt Oxford College, our committed professors encourage students to think for themselves and to work toward the kind of transformative intellectual breakthroughs that signal real education.
 Through an innovative approach to liberal arts, students garner a higher-level understanding of academic disciplines and their application to the real world.
 Teachers and students are collaborators in learning at Oxford.
 Courses that prompt students to think differently or act differently—doing rather than passively listening—are the norm.

-Classes are small at Oxford with an average class size of 20, and 86 percent of classes have fewer than 30 students.
-Our 12:1 student-faculty ratio means our students enjoy close connections with professors with ample opportunity to secure a faculty mentor early in their undergraduate careers.
+Classes are small at Oxford, with 95 percent being fewer than 30 students.
+Our students enjoy close connections with professors with ample opportunity to secure a faculty mentor early in their undergraduate careers.
 The central priority of Oxford faculty is teaching, so with more than 70 tenured professors on campus, students are guaranteed to be taught by top scholars in the field who proudly serve Oxford's community as supportive, energizing educators.

 Classroom without Borders/Experiential LearningOxford students don't just sit in lecture halls and take notes.
 They work an organic farm, examine immigration practices in Costa Rica, and explore the geology of Big Bend National Park.
 And that's just the beginning.
 Our students go out into the world and fully engage with it through forms of experiential learning including service learning, travel education, and leadership training.